Today's History Trivia for April 20

 1839 Carol I d.
 1914 the first King of Rumania (1881-1914).

 1786 Robert Marc Séguin d.
 1875 the Elder, French engineer.
-He and Guillaume Henry Dufour designed and built the first permanent wire-cable suspension bridge (1823).
+He and Guillaume Henry Dufour designed and built the first permanent wire-cable suspension bridge (1823) and the multiple-fire-tube boiler for locomotive steam engines.

 1745 Philippe Pinel d.
 1826 French physician, "father of modern psychiatry."
 He pioneered the humane treatment of the mentally ill and opposed the commonly-held belief that mental illness was caused by demonic possession.